teamniteo/handbook/2_Operations/apps.md

 1. Connect to one or the other to get access to our protected services.
 1. For private use like torrenting, make sure you are using one of the shared servers that NordVPN provides, and not our two dedicated servers.

+If you're connected to the VPN, you put your computer to sleep and relocate (i.e. you will reconnect to a different WiFi) you will need to connect to the same VPN server otherwise your WiFi won't work.
+After you have reconnected you can safely disconnect and you should be able to access the Internet.

 #### MacOS specifics

 The NordVPN MacOS app that comes from the App Store does not support connecting to Dedicated Servers.
 You need to use their "OpenVPN" app.